suhenady/codewars/README.md

 # codewars
-Solutions and descriptions to my codewar challenges.
+Solutions and descriptions to my codewar challenges for 8kyu and 7kyu.